These job interview tips deal with some of the most important issues that applicants need to get right during an interview.

 It is likely that a prospective employee wanting to find out more about the company before a job interview, would be seen as a somebody showing initiative and this would usually be regarded as a positive thing.

 The types of questions you need answers to may include:

-- Do they have any written material explaining their business activities or any other printed matter that may be useful
+- Do they have any material explaining their business activities

-- How long has this organization been Operating?
+- How long has this organization been operating?
+Who founded it?

 - Do they export/import products/equipment?